Southern Baptists refuse to take back megachurch because it has women pastors

 In February, the SBC’s Executive Committee voted to oust the two congregations, along with three others that chose not to appeal, for having women pastors.

-Warren and Barnes Popham made their final appeals to Southern Baptists on Tuesday during the annual meeting.
+Warren and Barnes Popham made their final appeals to Southern Baptists on Tuesday.

 Albert Mohler, president of Southern Baptist Theological Seminary in Louisville, spoke on behalf of the Executive Committee in calling for the ouster of Saddleback and Fern Creek, saying it’s a matter of biblical authority.